BHARATHKUMARREDDY2004/British-Airways-Job-Simulation/README.md

 Feature importance scores were calculated to identify and eliminate unwanted features, simplifying the model while maintaining predictive performance.

+### Conclusion:

+This predictive model can be valuable for British Airways in predicting booking status and optimizing resource allocation and customer service based on predicted outcomes.

 ### Usage:

 1. Clone this repository to your local machine.